mehdipourfar/webp-server/README.md

 # webp-server (UNDER DEVELOPMENT)
 Simple and minimal image server capable of storing, resizing, converting and caching images.
+You can quickly find out how it works by looking at the flowchart below.

 <p align="center">
   <img src="https://github.com/mehdipourfar/webp-server/raw/master/docs/flowchart.jpg" alt="Flowchart"/>